NDutraConsulting/google-login-docker-service/Readme.md

 Google Login Service manages users profiles and user access.

 ## Environment Setup
-Use .gitignore to hide your produciton configurations
+Use .gitignore to hide production configurations and credentials

 ## Run Docker for Development